cits3007/cits3007.github.io/assets/labs/lab01.md

     Then type `vagrant --version`; Vagrant should display

     ```
-    Vagrant 2.2.19
+    Vagrant 2.3.7
     ```

+    (Or something similar – any version from 2.2.0 onwards should be fine.)

 #.
 Test a small virtual machine (VM) image.

-Create a new directory
-    (called e.g. `vagrant-test`), open a terminal window and `cd` into the directory.
+    On your *host machine* (i.e. your laptop), create a new directory (called e.g. `vagrant-test`), open a terminal window and `cd` into the directory.
+(The `cd` command works on Linux, Mac and Windows.)

     Type `vagrant init generic/alpine316`, then `vagrant up --provider=virtualbox`.
 Vagrant should take about a minute to